 Interest expense includes amounts payable to lenders under the REIT's Credit Facilities and Mortgages (each as defined in Section 7 "Liquidity and Capital Resources" below), as well as amortization of upfront costs and costs to hedge the applicable Credit Facilities and Mortgages at fixed rates.
-For Q4 2020 and 2020, the interest expense and other financing charges were \$3,951 and \$15,730, respectively, representing decreases of \$256 and \$1,218 from Q4 2019 and 2019, respectively.
-The decreases are primarily a result of the proceeds from the December 2019 Equity Offering which contributed to the repayment of the debt.
+For Q4 2021 and 2021, the interest expense and other financing charges were \$3,957 and \$15,580, respectively, representing an increase of \$7 and a decrease of \$150 from Q4 2020 and 2020, respectively.
+The stability in interest expense year over year is the result of effectively managing the REIT's floating and fixed rate debt.